DorukCem/PrimerCode/questions/Spell Slinger Roulette/question.md

 # Spell Slinger Roulette
 After your victorious exit from the Spellslingers Casino — with your reward in hand: the Staff of Limitless Possibilities — you’re suddenly ambushed by a band of goblin thieves.
 Your do not have your trusted staff on you so your new reward might become useful.
-However, it is impossible to predict what the staff will do once you give it some targets.
+The only problem is that it is impossible to predict what the staff will do once you give it some targets.
 Given that it is your only chance, you might want to roll the dice once more.

 Your function takes two inputs